 Her Father look at her with dismay.
 Then he gestured, and she felt the ragged stumps of her wings begin to itch… beginning to grow back.
 “Why have you failed me, daughter?” he asked.
 “Zaasteroth is free once again.
 You were to contain him.
 I fear his actions will bring ruin to us all.”

 Esper wanted to beg for forgiveness.
 She was filled with shame for disappointing him, for failure to meet his standards, the purpose for which she was created – but what came out was something she hadn’t planned.
 “Is it true?”

 She hadn’t meant to say the words.
 Certainly Locleos hadn’t expected to hear them.
 “What?” he asked.

-Esper wanted to swallow her tongue to avoid speaking.
+Esper wanted to swallow her tongue to avoid speaking, or even to bite it off.
 To bow her head and pray for forgiveness.